Editing Tips for Mobile Photography

 - Don’t over-edit.
 As a photographer, editing is a never-ending process.
 We are constantly looking for ways to improve what we shoot.
 However, this quest for the perfect image can lead us to over-editing our photographs with software.
 Over-editing can be detrimental to the quality of your image, especially if you’re trying to capture a candid moment.
 Mobile photography is so easy that it’s easy to take 20 shots before deciding on the one you like.
 However, this can lead to over-edits, and over-editing can completely ruin a good image.

 - Use other apps to apply different effects.
 Many amateur photographers are fascinated by how amazing their photos can look, which drives them to edit their photos with special effects.
-Software like Adobe Photoshop is popular, but many mobile apps can help you enhance your photos.
+Software like Adobe Photoshop is by far the most popular one.
+By itself, it is quite powerful, but you can also use additional digital tools like this Photoshop color wheel or a magic tints plugin to further tweak and finish your pictures.
+However, for those of you who want something simpler, there are other tools out there as well.
 Some of them are free, and some cost money.
 The photo-editing app, like VSCO, is a popular choice for digital photographers.
 With VSCO, editing photos is super easy, and the editing effects can be applied at the same time.
 However, some effects will not work on all photos.
 If your photos all have a similar style, you can try other editing apps for different effects.
 Some editing apps, like Snapseed, provide effects for photos with blurred backgrounds, while others, like Afterlight, offer effects for photos with bokeh.

 - Use the native editing apps on your phone.
 You may be familiar with Adobe’s Lightroom and Photoshop apps.
 Professional photography enthusiasts use these to process their images.
 These professional apps have dedicated hardware (the camera) and run-on powerful computers.
 But we all have our smartphones.
 These phones are powerful processing devices.
 You’ve got the sensors, the lenses, the processing power, and a built-in display.
 Why not use your phone’s native photo editing apps for this purpose?
 It’s easy enough to learn, and it’s a great way to do more with your photography.
 The best way to edit photos from a phone is with an app.
 Most phones have at least two or three editing apps installed, and it’s easy to find additional apps through Google or the App Store.
 As you’re probably well aware, editing photos on your phone can get tedious after a while.
 Luckily, there are ways to keep your editing time at a minimum while still getting the results you want.